anjalitelus/IAAS/README.md

 # ISSA development
 the project is aiming to develop an ISSA cloud platform  to manage and monitor Telus SD-WAN services

 # Prerequisites
-in order to make team memebers work together, all the collaborators will follow the same process about how to use the repo and update docs, below are the steps about how to work togther using the repo
+below is required for all team members

-## step1: create a github account on github website
+- create a github account on github website (please skip this if you already have an account)
  please go to github website [github][github] and create an account.

-## Step2: download and install git client software in your PC
+- download and install git client software in PC
 for Windows, please download and install the git client via the link: [git for windows][git-for-windows]. git client  is comprised of three types of client softwares: Git Bash, Git Gui and Git CMD, Git Bash is recommended to use, below is how a Git Bash looks like on windows: ![git-client][git-client]